From source to tap, water professionals are integral in the treatment and distribution of clean, safe drinking water.

 Course Fees and Registration

-The course and books are free for any student enrolled at a community college in Massachusetts (not just STCC!).
-For non-matriculated students the cost is $829 plus the cost of books.
+Tuition for the course is free (just pay for books) for any student enrolled at a community college in Massachusetts (not just STCC!).
+For non-matriculated students the cost is $900 plus the cost of books.

 To register online, visit stcc.edu/water.
 To speak with someone about the class, call (413) 755-4225 or email firstname.lastname@example.org.